 Whenever something went wrong, she was who I wanted to turn to first, and when I had something to celebrate, I wanted to celebrate it beside her.
 When I would think about my future, she was who I spent it with, and all of the love songs became about her.

 We became close almost instantaneously and would create any excuse we could just to be in the company of the other person.
 I was in denial of my feelings for a while because I had a hard time believing that Megan could possibly have feelings for me, but also I was in denial because of how I grew up and the complexity of the situation [me freshly being in a straight-passing relationship with a man].
 I was in foster care from about 11 to 18, and the home I was in for the majority of that time was very religious, and many homophobic comments were made.
-I was struggling back then with my sexuality, but had to hide it and ignore it.
+Even back then I was struggling with my sexuality but had to hide it and ignore it.

 When rumors at my school spread that I was bisexual, and my guardians found out, they were furious and asked me if it was true; I had to lie to survive and avoid punishment.
 From then on, my sexuality would try to surface, and I’d stuff it deeper and deeper away; afraid of facing the truth.
 So when I began to fall for Megan (and HARD), my mind was at war with itself.
 On the one hand, this woman was everything I could ever hope for and want in a partner, and then on the other, I was absolutely terrified of coming out, and the thought of who I would lose in the process was scary to fathom.

 On Christmas of 2016, Megan sent me a poem she wrote about me, and admitted her feelings for me, and my stomach was in knots.
 I was flattered, excited, surprised, and scared.
 A few days later, we met at our usual café hang spot, and talked about it all.
 I admitted my feelings for her, but that I didn’t think I was ready to be out, and felt conflicted because I also felt guilty about having these feelings while in a relationship.